-- Part One of Keeping Children Safe in Education 2023, together with Annex B of KCSiE 23 - > DFE statutory guidance Working together to safeguard children GOV.UK (www.gov.uk) - 'What to do if you're worried a child is being abused: Advice for practitioners' (DfE March 2015).
+- > Part One of Keeping Children Safe in Education 2024, together with Annex B of KCSiE 24 - > DFE statutory guidance Working together to safeguard children 2023 (HMG 2023) - > 'What to do if you're worried a child is being abused: Advice for practitioners' (DfE March 2015).

-Sensitivity to language: KCSiE uses 'victim' and 'perpetrator/alleged perpetrator' throughout, with a warning that such terms may not be helpful to use in front of or directly in addressing, children (see Page 4 of the guidance).
+Sensitivity to language: KCSiE uses 'victim' and 'perpetrator/alleged perpetrator' throughout, with a warning that such terms may not be helpful to use in front of or directly in addressing, children

-Staff training discusses what terms the children/young people will actually hear being used by all staff, in our school.
-Parents and the public also read your school policy which is on the website.
+Staff training may usefully discuss what terms the children/young people will actually hear being used by all staff, in your school.
+Parents and the public also read your school policy which should appear on your website.
+Your statement on language in school policy could include:

-At St. Luke's we use children's names when speaking to them and referring to them.
+We use children's names when speaking to them and referring to them.
 We say, 'reporting child' instead of 'victim', because a child may not see themselves as a victim.
 We say, 'reported child' when investigating incidents, rather than use labels like 'bully' or 'perpetrator'.
 These words and other terms are thoroughly investigated for their meaning and impact as part of the safeguarding curriculum in our school.